Getting Started

 • Example message: When mapping a message to a saga, the member type on the message and the saga property must match.
 MySagaData.CorrelationProperty is of type string and MyMessage.CorrelationProperty is of type int.

-When mapping incoming message properties to the saga's correlation property, these must be of the same type or they can't be compared.
+When mapping incoming message properties to the saga's correlation property, these must be the same type, or they can't be compared.

 When the correlation value can be expressed in different ways, it's best to represent the saga's correlation ID as a string.
 Individual message mapping expressions can format incoming values of other types into a string to match the saga's correlation value, such as this example where one message type contains the value as a Guid: